-Driver CPC - Certificate of Professional Competence
+Driver CPC License - Certificate of Professional Competence

-ABOUT THE DRIVER CPC
+ABOUT THE DRIVER CPC CERTIFICATE OF PROFESSIONAL COMPETENCE

-Driver CPC was introduced in 2008 and affects all lorry and bus drivers wishing to drive commercially.
+CPC Driver Certificate of Professional Competence was introduced in 2008 and affects all lorry and bus drivers wishing to drive commercially.
 There are two types of Driver CPC, ‘Initial’ and ‘Periodic’.
-The one you need depends on the type of licence you currently hold.
+The driver qualification card you need depends on the type of driving licence you currently hold.

 This is for drivers who passed their car test after 01/01/1997.

-There are two stages to obtaining a CPC using this method.
+There are two stages to obtaining a driver CPC qualification using this method.
 First of all a Module 2 case study will be required.
 This is a theory-based test taken at your local theory centre.
 There are various study aids available including the computer suite at our Training Centre.
 Our starter package includes the cost of the Module 2 test and some of the books you’ll need to study.

 The test takes place at our on-site test centre using one of our vehicles and is conducted by a DVSA examiner.
 Some studying is required for this test but we have prepared several films and a useful Training Pack in order to prepare you for the test.
-Once you’ve passed the two CPC tests and your driving test, you’ll get a Driver Qualification Card (DQC) that is valid for 5 years.
+Once you’ve passed the two driver CPC tests and your driving test, you’ll get a Driver Qualification Card (DQC) or driver certificate that is valid for 5 years.

 You will then fall in to the Periodic Training category for the rest of your driving career.

 A total of 35 hours of Periodic Training needs to be completed before a DQC is issued.
 This training is completed in blocks of 7 hours and is mainly classroom based.
-We have Periodic Training courses running every week.
+We have Training courses running every week.
 The Course Planner below shows all our classroom based courses.
-Periodic Training days currently cost £70 for weekdays and £80 for weekends and include lunch, refreshments, upload fees and VAT.
+Periodic Training days currently cost £70 for weekdays and £80 for weekends and include refreshments, upload fees and VAT.
 Once you’ve completed the 35 hours (5 days), a card will then be issued by DVSA directly to you.

 We also run other courses which contain CPC Periodic Training elements.
-These courses give you a recognised qualification as well as your periodic training hours.
+These courses give you a recognised qualification as well as your periodic hours.